 If you see any of these indicators in your cannabis, you must act swiftly to save your plant.
 Botrytis flourishes in humid environments; thus, the first step is to lower the humidity around your plant.
 This may be accomplished by improving air circulation and ventilation.
 Humidity is an important element in the development of botrytis.
 The higher the humidity content, the more likely fungus and pests will attack cannabis plants.
 Botrytis flourishes in temperatures ranging from 63°F to 77°F, although it may also grow at higher temperatures.

 Molds are fungi that grow in warm, moist, and humid environments.
 They grow from spores that fly through the air unnoticed by the human eye.
 Mold benefits the ecology because it decomposes dead plant material, but you don’t want it on your buds.
-Mold on marijuana may grow on cannabis due to problems with humidity, ventilation, temperature, and plant health.
+Mold on cannabis may grow on cannabis due to problems with humidity, ventilation, temperature, and plant health.
 Any of these variables, or a combination, can produce a climate conducive to mold growth on your buds.

 Maintaining a controlled environment in your grow room is the greatest method to prevent mold formation.
 Using fans, dehumidifiers, temperature control systems, and ventilation, you can keep the humidity, airflow, and temperature consistent.
 This will produce a controlled atmosphere for your plants and improve their general health.
 Other methods for reducing mold in your garden include: